chenxuhao/SpeedCodeBench/README.md

 # SpeedCodeBench

-Benchmark Suite for SpeedCode (Software Performance Engineering Education via Coding Of Didactic Exercises)
+Benchmark Suite for SpeedCode (Software Performance Engineering Education via Coding Of Didactic Exercises).
+This repository covers representative benchmarks in a wide range of application domains that can benefit from high performance parallel computing technology.

 ## Benchmarks